What Is Vertical Welding and How Does It Differ?

 Torch Angle Basics

-Torch control is the key to steady vertical welds.
-You set your torch angle between 5 and 15 degrees upward to hold the puddle and limit sagging.
-This torch angle gives you direct control, whether you’re using MIG or flux core wire, and it keeps the metal from piling up or pulling contamination into the bead.
+Torch control helps you make steady vertical welds.
+Set your torch angle between 5 and 15 degrees upward to hold the puddle and limit sagging.

-Don’t rush, but don’t hesitate either.
-You’re guiding molten metal with precision, not surrendering to gravity.
 That discipline helps you build even beads, stronger joints, and cleaner vertical welds.

 Puddle Motion Control